zappyvap/MacroHunter/docs/api-reference.md

 Translates a menu image into structured nutrition data.

-> **Note:** This is an internal service called by the backend engine.
+> **Note:** This is an internal service called by the backend engine's `image_translation` graph node.
 It is not intended to be called directly by the frontend.

 **Content-Type:** `multipart/form-data`